gaievskyi/patterns/Python/README.md

 # Design Patterns in Python

-Python examples of some classic GoF design patterns.
+Python examples of all classic GoF design patterns.

 - [x] **Conceptual** examples show the internal structure of patterns, including detailed comments.